-(1 Credit weighted) Prerequisite: English 10 or equivalent
+(1 Credit weighted) Prerequisite: English 10

 The AP English Literature and Composition course aligns to an introductory college-level literary analysis course.
 The course engages students in the close reading and critical analysis of imaginative literature to deepen their understanding of the ways writers use language to provide both meaning and pleasure.
 As they read, students consider a work's structure, style, and themes, as well as its use of figurative language, imagery, symbolism, and tone.
 Writing assignments include expository, analytical, and argumentative essays that require students to analyze and interpret literary works.
-AP Examination is administered at the completion of this course.
 NCAA Approved Offered at Nottingham